biodiv/anycluster/README.md

 ChangeLog
 ---------
-- you now need to add {% csrf_token % } somewhere in you template
+- you now need to add {% csrf_token % } somewhere in your template
 - started implementing GEOJSON
 - added fetching all Markers on the viewport as list
 - now also works with python3